scipion-em/docs/release-3.0.0/_sources/docs/facilities/facilities.rst.txt

 `http://scipion.cnb.csic.es:3000/lastHTMLReport <http://scipion.cnb.csic.es:3000/lastHTMLReport>`_.
 (Unfortunately, at present, Grafana server can only be accessed from within our local area network).
 Learn `how to customize the reports <customize-report>`_ according to your facilities' needs.

-Finally, this :ref:`tutorial focused on streaming processing <facilities-tutorial>` simulates a cryo-EM acquisition in order to sum up all the available facilities tools.